The Best Cryptocurrency Exchanges in Canada

 - Cryptocurrencies: Over 150, including

 Binance is by far one of the most expansive crypto currency exchanges in the world – in terms of currencies offered and people supported.
-With over 150 cryptocurrencies being traded in over 42 different countries, Binance is a global phenomenon.
-Whether you are trading Bitcoin or smaller cryptos most have never heard of, Binance is a favourite among investors worldwide.
+With over 150 cryptocurrencies being traded in over 42 different countries, Binance is a global leader in cryptocurrency trading.

 Binance has its own crypto, the Binance token (BNB), which can be spent on trading fees and may make you eligible for a 25% discount on trading fees.
 Yet, Binance’s trading fees are affordable without, with trading fees no higher than 0.1%.
-While we could not find out what Binance’s fees on deposits and withdrawals (we are still shopping around before we find the Crypto exchange right for us), Binance supports funding by Cash app, Bank deposits, Credit and of course by using a cryptocurrency.
+Binance does not charge deposit fees, and charges a flat fee for each coin available to cover the transaction cost.
+Binance supports funding by Cash app, Bank deposits, Credit and of course by using a cryptocurrency.

-Binance is a favourite for those experienced users, but due to its complexity is not recommended for inexperienced users.
-Navigating all the pages and numbers might be daunting for new traders, so we recommend this exchange for those with more experience trading crypto.
+While Binance has been a favourite for those experienced users, due to its complexity, Binance is not ideal for inexperienced users.
+Navigating all the pages and numbers might be daunting for new traders.
+Binance is worth keeping an eye out, however, until there is more certainty surrounding the platform, it may not be a good idea holding anything on Binance.

 - The world’s biggest crypto trading platform.

-- Over 150 crypto available to trade online.
+- Over 150 cryptocurrencies available to trade online.

 - Complex layout – not recommended for beginners.